gwen001/testidor/README.md

 PHP tool to test Insecure Direct Object Reference aka IDOR.
 A payload can be injected at multiple places, so each original values will be replaced at the same time.
 A relative payload means that the original value will be incremented and decremented.
+Note this is an automated tool, manual check still required.

 ```
 Usage: testidor.php [OPTIONS] -p <payloads> -f <request_file>